grum-tez/archetype-docs/docs/dapps/project/index.md

 A plug-and-play constate context for Beacon services `connect` and `disconnect` is available [`here`](/docs/dapps/project/beacon).

-### Contracts bindings
+### Contract binding

-When interacting with a contract (read and write), it is *strongly* recommended to use its generated typescript bindings, that is a typed high-level typescript interface.
+When interacting with a contract (read and write), it is *strongly* recommended to use its generated [TypeScript binding](/docs/tests/binding), that is a typed high-level TypeScript interface.
 It greatly reduces the effort to call a contract, read its storage and the number of runtime errors, as the compilier and LSP guides you through the contract interface.

-Typescript bindings may be obtained with the following [Completium CLI](https://completium.com/docs/cli) command:
+TypeScript bindings may be obtained with the following [Completium CLI](https://completium.com/docs/cli) command:

 ```
 completium-cli generate binding-dapp-ts mycontract.arl > mycontract.ts